Tuesday, February 7, 2017

 It was Rosie's 70th birthday, a milestone, and she had a big family dinner at Patsy's on West 56th in New York.
 It was made famous by Frank Sinatra himself and was his favorite restaurant.
 He used to eat there all the time and Rosie told me that when she was just starting out and starving, they kindly let her run a tab.
 Even though she hardly had any money, she always had a place to eat.

-So there we were at the dinner, there must have been 20 people or more there, but get this.
-My Maya was little and Rosie had us move her high chair so she could sit next to her and in turn Mr. and Mrs. McEwen sat next to her as well.
+So there we were at the dinner, there must have been 20 people or more there, but get this: My Maya was little and Rosie had us move her high chair so she could sit next to her and in turn Mr. and Mrs. McEwen sat next to her as well.
 Maya was too young to remember it but Dad has never forgotten.

 Okay on to Ella.

 I was at the Grammys, they were broadcast on CBS, and was heading down the aisle of the theater and there she was.
 Again, I didn't know her but I knew of her.
-Who didn't?
-I had to go say hi.
-I introduced myself and she graciously said hi back.
-She was older then and I remember her thick glasses and just how dear she was.

 Ella, everybody.